Transformer-Based Model for Monocular Visual Odometry: A Video Understanding Approach: Experiments

 Considering the importance of real-time processing for visual odometry, we measured the inference time of our proposed models.
 We computed the mean computational time and its standard deviation required for our models to estimate the poses in 1100 clips.
 Table~\ref{tab:runtimes} shows the average inference time for each model, using the computer described in Subsection~\ref{subsec:training}.

 The pre- and post-processing require on average $3.369$~ms and $0.031$~ms, respectively, to process a pair of frames.
 Note that for the test case, the pre-processing step consists only of data normalization and resizing.
-For a system operating at 10 frames per second, as in the KITTI benchmark, the sample time to capture one frame is $100$ ms. Table~\ref{tab:runtimes} gives that our approach requires an inference time between $20$~ms and $40$~ms on average with our computational setup.
+For a system operating at 10 frames per second, as in the KITTI benchmark, the sample time to capture one frame is $100$ ms. Table~\ref{tab:runtimes} shows that our approach requires an inference time between $20$~ms and $40$~ms on average with our computational setup.
 Therefore, regarding processing time, even our largest model (TSformer-VO-3) is capable of real-time application once the total processing time is lower than the sample time.

-Notice that despite our method requiring $N_f$ frames, we do not need to wait for $N_f$ frames to be captured before an inference, since we can keep a buffer with the last $N_f-1$ frames and complete it with the current frame.
+Notice that despite our method requiring $N_f$ frames, we do not need to wait for $N_f$ frames to be captured before one inference, since we can keep a buffer with the last $N_f-1$ frames and complete it with the current frame.
 Then, as a new frame arrives, the oldest one is dropped from this buffer while the new frame is added.
-The average motion computed between relative pose estimates suggested in Subsection~\ref{subsec:post-proc} as a post-processing step is advised for high-accuracy applications.
-However, for low latency applications, such as control systems, this average process may be skipped to avoid introducing delay.
+The average motion computed between the relative pose estimates suggested in Subsection~\ref{subsec:post-proc} as a post-processing step is advised for high-accuracy applications.
+However, for low-latency applications, such as control systems, this average process may be skipped to avoid introducing delay.